Chicken Jambalaya Soup

 Instructions

-- Add the onion, celery and red pepper and cook till soft.
-Add garlic and cook until fragrant, about a minute.
-Add Creole seasoning, thyme and bay leaf and stir,
+- Add garlic and cook until fragrant, about a minute.

-- Add the reserved sausage, okra and shredded chicken and cook till hot.
-Check for seasonings and add salt if desired.
-Sprinkle with fresh thyme to serve.
+- Add the reserved sausage, okra, and shredded chicken, and cook until hot.

 Nutrition Information: